 How Much Would It Cost to Expand My Kitchen?

-Combining your kitchen and dining room can be as simple as removing a wall or two or having a complete kitchen renovation.
+Combining your kitchen and dining room can be as simple as removing a wall or two or having a complete renovation.
 Removing a wall can be as cheap as $300 or as pricey as $10,000.

 This cost depends on whether the wall is part of the primary structure or not.
 Calculate the cost of patching up your ceiling when you remove a wall, as well.

-If you are expanding and renovating your kitchen, expect to spend between $4,000 and $60,000.
-The national average for a kitchen remodel is $25,000.
+If you are expanding and renovating your floor plan, expect to spend between $4,000 and $60,000.
+The national average for a kitchen remodel is $26,000.

 Your budget comprises any new furniture and appliances, flooring, walls, ceilings, and plumbing.
 Include the professional fees for your designer and contractors, too.